zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 Every seasoned fantasy drafter knows that performing well at the highest level of competition requires adapting to draft circumstances on the fly.
 Picking directly from a static ranking list can easily lead to an unbalanced, incohesive team.

-As it currently stands, the way that drafters adapt is generally more of an art than a science.
+In general, the way that the best drafters adapt is more of an art than a science.
 Drafters might "punt" some number of categories, then choose players in such a way that they are above average in the other categories.
-This is a sensible approach, but it does not have a strong mathematical backbone.
+The idea is that since margins do not matter, winning many categories by small margins is worth losing a few by large margins.

 In the [paper](https://arxiv.org/abs/2307.02188), I derive an algorithm called H-scoring to translate this intuition into a rigorous procedure.
 By framing draft strategy as an optimization problem, it implicitly understands how to rebalance teams for optimal performance, sacrificing some categories and shoring up others.
-While imperfect, I believe that the logic is sound, and evidence suggests that it works at least in a simplified context.
+While imperfect, I believe that the logic is sound, and evidence suggests that it works, at least in a simplified context.

 Below is a summary of how the algorithm is designed